kflanagan/Documents/includes/ATO2023Notes.md

 ### Using Open Shift as a Sandbox

-- developer.redhat.com/developer-sandbox, sign up for developer sandbox, you get 30 days free
+- [Developer Sandbox](https://developers.redhat.com/developer-sandbox), sign up for developer sandbox, you get 30 days free
 - Openshift as a service, this is a way to see more of Ansible Automation Platform
 - slides
 - This will wipe itself every 30 days, but you can export your config to JSON, and re-import it, so you can get back where you were quickly